ipython/ipython/docs/source/development/messaging.rst

       'data' : {}
     }

-Every widget has an ID and a type identifier (class).
+Every widget has an ID and a type identifier.
+The code handling the message on the receiving side is responsible for maintaining a mapping of widget_type keys to constructors.
+After a ``widget_create`` message has been sent, there should be a corresponding Widget instance on both sides.
-The ``data`` key can be any extra JSON information used in initialization of the widget.
+The ``data`` key is always a dict and can be any extra JSON information used in initialization of the widget.

 Updating Widgets
 ----------------

-Widget updates are one-way communications to update widget state, either on the Kernel or the frontend side.
-Both sides can send these messages.
+Widget updates are one-way communications to update widget state, used for synchronizing state, or simply requesting actions of a widget's counterpart.

-Essentially, widgets define their own message specification implemented inside the ``data`` key.
+Essentially, each widget pair defines their own message specification implemented inside the ``data`` dict.

-The kernel sends these messages on the IOPub channel, and the frontend sends them on the Shell channel.
 There are no expected replies (of course, one side can send another ``widget_update`` in reply).

 Message type: ``widget_update``::